What is Intimate Partner Violence (IPV)?

 Crisis and Support Center

-The Crisis & Support Center at Womenspace is a safe place for any adult who is dealing with the issues of domestic/intimate partner violence.
-At the CSC, trained staff and volunteers answer questions and assist clients and friends and family members.
+The Womenspace Crisis and Support Center is a safe place for any adult who is dealing with the issues of domestic/intimate partner violence.
+At the center, trained staff and volunteers answer questions and assist clients and friends and family members.

 The center offers the following services: